+Apply best practices for participating safely in physical activity (e.g., injury prevention, spacing, hydration, use of equipment, implementation of rules, sun protection).[PE]

+Exhibit proper etiquette, respect for others, and teamwork while engaging in physical activity.
+[PE; SE]

 Analyze sources of conflict within teams and groups and articulate strategies to address conflict and minimize the opportunity for conflict to arise.
+[PE; SE]

+Acknowledge the difference between foul play and fair play in a competition setting. (e.g., intentional fouls, performance-enhancing substances, gambling, current events in sport) [PE]

 Assume a leadership role (e.g., task or group leader) in a sports or physical activity setting.
+[PE]

-Respect others’ ideas, cultural norms, and abilities during cooperative and collaborative movement or team projects.
+Respect others’ ideas, cultural norms, and abilities during cooperative and collaborative movement or team projects that contribute to positive social interaction in movement.
+[PE; SE]

 Evaluate the opportunity for social interaction and social support in a variety of physical activities in and out of school.
+[PE; SE]

-Contribute to the creation of inclusive physical activity environments by respecting and considering others’ ideas, cultural backgrounds, and physical abilities while participating in group or collaborative activities.
+Contribute to the creation of inclusive physical activity environments by respecting and considering others’ ideas, emotions, perspectives, cultural backgrounds, and physical abilities while participating in group or collaborative physical activities.
+[PE; SE]

+Use communication skills (including encouraging and supporting others) that promote team and group cooperation.
+[PE; SE]

+Implement and provide feedback to improve performance without prompting from teacher.
+[PE; SE]

 Practice 4: Movement Skills.

 Demonstrate competence in, and knowledge of, a variety of movement forms, motor skills, physical fitness components, and principles in order to engage in purposeful and health-promoting physical activity, including sports and games.